-- [3] Any issues or questions about existing municipal regulations and their applicability to the project; and - [4] Any requests for waivers from the submission requirements in § 120-910.
-(See § 120-908, Waivers.) - (2) Plan submission. - (a) General requirements. - [1] The sketch plan must be completed prior to the preparation and submission of a preliminary subdivision application and supporting documentation. - [2] The Board shall review the sketch plan with the applicant and shall authorize the submission of the preliminary plan application when the sketch plan review is complete. - (b) Review procedures. - [1] Submission deadline.
-All sketch plan submission requirements shall be submitted to the Planning Department at 21 days prior to the meeting at which the applicant wishes to be heard by the Board. - [2] Site walk.
+- (1) Submission Deadline.
+All Sketch Plan submission requirements shall be submitted to the Planning Department at twenty-one (21) days prior to the meeting at which the application wishes to be heard by the Board. - (2) Site Walk.
 The Planning Board shall visit the site to observe existing conditions, generally confirm the information submitted and assess the development proposal.
-The site walk shall be scheduled by the Planner prior to the first regular meeting at which the application is reviewed by the Board. - [a] Procedures for the on-site inspection shall follow the requirements of the Town of Windham Planning Board Rules, as amended. - [b] The Board may decide not to hold, or postpone, an on-site inspection when the site is snow-covered. - [c] Notice of the on-site inspection shall be published in a newspaper of general circulation, mailed to the applicant and property owners within 500 feet of the property under review.
-Notices must be published and/or sent at least seven days prior to the on-site inspection. - [d] The applicant shall stake the center line of any proposed streets and the front corners of any proposed lots and provide a sketch plan (on a sheet 11 inches by 17 inches) of the project for each member of the Planning Board and staff present at the site visit. - (3) Review of the sketch plan.
-The review of the sketch plan shall be informational and shall not result in any formal approval or disapproval of the project by the Planning Board. - (a) The applicant and property owners within 500 feet of the property under review shall be notified of the time, date, and place of the Board meeting at which the sketch plan will be reviewed. - [1] The meeting agenda may serve as notification. - [2] The notification shall inform the applicant and public that the Planning Board may accept public comment during the sketch plan review. - (b) The Board shall review the submission to determine if the information provides a clear understanding of the site and identifies opportunities and constraints that help determine how it should be used and developed. - (c) The Board may consider any input received from members of the Staff Review Committee. - (d) The Board may choose to accept public comment on the application.
+The site walk shall be scheduled by the Planner prior to the first regular meeting at which the application is reviewed by the Board. - (i) Procedures for the on-site inspection shall follow the requirements of the Town of Windham Planning Board Rules, as amended. - (ii) The Board may decide not to hold, or postpone, an on-site inspection when the site is snow covered. - (iii) Notice of the on-site inspection shall be published in a newspaper of general circulation, mailed to the applicant and property owners within five hundred (500) feet of the property under review.
+Notices must be published and/or sent at least seven (7) days prior to the on-site inspection. - (3) The applicant shall stake the centerline of any proposed streets, the front corners of any proposed lots, and provide a sketch plan (on an 11"x17" sheet) of the project for each member of the Planning Board and Staff present at the site visit. - 3.
+Review of the Sketch Plan.
+The review of the Sketch Plan shall be informational and shall not result in any formal approval or disapproval of the project by the Planning Board. - (a) The applicant and property owners within within five hundred (500) feet of the property under review shall be notified of the time, date, and place of the Board meeting at which the Sketch Plan will be reviewed. - (1) The meeting agenda may serve as notification. - (2) The notification shall inform the applicant and public that the Planning Board may accept public comment during the Sketch Plan review. - (b) The Board shall review the submission to determine if the information provides a clear understanding of the site and identifies opportunities and constraints that help determine how it should be used and developed. - (c) The Board may consider any input received from members of the Staff Review Committee. - (d) The Board may choose to accept public comment on the application.